lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="56817598" title="A Bigger Picture" name="books/2023/a-bigger-picture.jpg" width="200" >}}

 Interesting and depressing (not the author's fault of course).
-I did not find the writing very engaging but I enjoyed it nonetheless
+I did not find the writing very engaging but I enjoyed it nonetheless.
+It's a quick read.

 {{</ book >}}